radapdal/process/webdevelopmentworkflow.md

 It tackles:

 - expectations for this sprint
-- highs and lows of the team members
+- highs and lows of each team member
 - workflow improvement
 - expectations for the next sprint